-Room acoustics treatment for the purpose of listening to music is partly science and partly art.
+Applying acoustic treatment to a room, for the purpose of listening to music, is partly science and partly art.

 The aim of acoustic treatment, in a room designed for listening, is to allow you to hear your speakers as accurately as possible.
 In an untreated room sound bounces around, recombining with the primary source (the speakers) to create new sound which often lacks clarity and balance.
 The room dimensions, construction material, seating position, speaker placement, existing furniture etc. are just some of the factors that need to be considered when designing an acoustic treatment for a room.
 It is desirable that the room retains a natural sense of space, which is why in professional studios you see plenty of hard surfaces combined with absorption, in the form of resonator panels.
 Our own HA600-75 hybrid panel exhibits the same characteristics of a resonator panel by absorbing lower frequencies and reflecting high frequencies.

 Room acoustic treatment is often poorly understood.

 The most common error is to cover a large area of the walls with some type of thin foam (50mm or less) or carpet/drapes.
 The problem is that these acoustic treatments are only suitable for absorbing higher frequencies, 500 hz and above.
 Widespread high frequency absorption creates a dramatic change to our perception of a room or space, as a consequence it sounds “acoustically treated”.
 As thin acoustic treatments will have no impact on lower frequencies, the result is a room that sounds extremely boomy and muddy, resonating freely at lower frequencies.
 The room will be acoustically unbalanced with short high frequency reverb times and long low frequency reverb times.

 A room is a bit like a large musical instrument.
 When excited it will produce it’s own characteristic sound.